Article Table Of Contents

 Read on below to see how we crunched the numbers and how each city ranked.
 If you live in or really close to one of these cities, and you're single, you should probably get out more often.
 And stop staring at your phone.
 Just sayin'.

-The most boring place in Arizona?
-That would be Goodyear.
+The most boring place in arizona?
+That would be Camp Verde.

 For more Arizona reading, check out: